jofas/master_thesis/README.rst

 * loss into perceptron (saving cores but higher complexity)

+* progress interface with epoch loss (loss computed by host?)

 * monitor/sync core for each layer (simplifying interface)

 * weight extraction (dtcm -> sdram) only when training is finished,